GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_interface_wiki.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_open_toolbars.mp4"></video>

-### Show and hide displays and toolbars
+## Toolbars

 Some Tools have their own toolbars which you can add to your QGIS interface.
+They appear above the map canvas as icons which let you quickly access specific functionalities.
 To avoid an overcrowded interface it is smart to only activate specific toolbars or panels only when you really need them.

+### Show and hide displays and toolbars

 To add or remove toolbars from your interface click on `View` -> `Toolbars` -> Check or uncheck the toolboxes you want to add or remove